Mustjala

 Mustjala is a village in Saaremaa Parish, Saare County in western Estonia.

 Before the administrative reform in 2017, the village was in Mustjala Parish.

-Admiralty Baltic Pilot Vol II mentions that Mustjala Church, a white stone building with a dark roof, as a 'Useful Mark' for shipping.
+The Admiralty Baltic Pilot Vol II mentions Mustjala Church, a white stone building with a dark roof, as a 'useful mark' for shipping.

 Name

 Mustjala was attested in historical sources as Mustell in 1592.
 The name of the village is believed to be derived from the anthroponym *Mustjalg (genitive: *Mustjala) 'black leg'.

 Notable people

-Notable people that were born or lived in Mustjala include the following:
+Notable people who were born or lived in Mustjala include: